 Take on this same effort with a smart trainer and it's no problem, thanks to a feature referred to as ERG mode.
 Once your target watts are set and you begin the workout, suddenly your smart trainer is more than a piece of equipment – it's your new accountability partner or built-in-coach.

 The beauty of a smart trainer is that you get access to a variety of workouts with just one piece of equipment.
-This is because when it comes to resistance ranges, smart bike trainers take the cake.
+This is because when it comes to resistance ranges, virtual bike trainers take the cake.

 All basic, or non-smart, trainers have a set resistance curve.
 This means that depending on the curve, if you're wheel is spinning at 20 mph you'll always get the set resistance for that speed.
 With a smart trainer, you're now dealing with a resistance range instead of a set point.
 And with a wider range, comes more choice in how you spend time in the saddle.

 Let's take a closer look at the chart below.
 The blue line is the resistance curve of our most-popular indoor trainer, the Fluid2.
 If riding a Fluid2 at 20 mph, your resistance would be around 200 watts.
-Now take a look at the green area – that's the resistance range for the M2.
-At 20 mph on the M2 smart trainer you're now looking at a range of 100 – 800 watts.
+Now take a look at the green area – that's the resistance range for the Magnus.
+At 20 mph on the Magnus smart trainer you're now looking at a range of 100 – 800 watts.